Ramalina menziesii: Bioindicators

 Lichen have long been used as bioindicators for atmospheric pollution because they derive much of their resources from the air.
 Many species are also sensitive to environmental change, making them accurate warning signs for pollution.
 A study of archived Ramalina menziesii specimens showed a history of lead contamination in California.
 Lead concentrations in lace lichen peaked in 1976 at 880 μg/g due to leaded gasoline emissions and have since decreased to 0.2–4.7 μg/g.

-In recent years, Ramalina menziesii has bioaccumulated of monomethylmercury (MMHg) from coastal marine atmospheric fog.
+In recent years, Ramalina menziesii has bioaccumulated monomethylmercury (MMHg) from coastal marine atmospheric fog.
 High concentrations found in lace lichen are transmitted to the deer that consume them, and later to the apex predators that consume the deer—a process called biomagnification.
 Although fog-borne MMHg only accounts for a small percentage of atmospheric deposition, it may have a disproportionate impact leading to toxicological effects on Puma concolor in coastal California.